-There are six student organizations affiliated with Division of Academic Support of Inclusive Excellence:
+There are seven student organizations affiliated with Division of Academic Support of Inclusive Excellence:

 The purpose of the Inter-Tribal Student Organization is to cultivate and educate the UW Oshkosh campus and surrounding communities about Indigenous cultures.
 The organization seeks to accomplish this by providing social, cultural and educational programs and events.
-For more information, contact Chris Annis, adviser, at (920) 424-0229 or email@example.com.
+For more information, contact (920) 424-3080.

-The SOL serves to promote student leadership and involvement by planning social and cultural events to educate the community about the Latino/Hispanic cultures.
-For more information, contact Flora Stapel, adviser, at (920) 424-0864 or firstname.lastname@example.org.
+The Student Organization of Latinos serves to promote student leadership and involvement by planning social and cultural events to educate the community about the Latino/Hispanic cultures.
+For more information, contact Flora Stapel, advisor, at (920) 424-0864 or firstname.lastname@example.org.

 Hmong Student Union (HSU)

 The Hmong Student Union promotes the cultural, social and educational interests of all UW Oshkosh students and serves as the elected voice of Hmong students on campus and within the Oshkosh and surrounding communities.
 For more information, contact Mai Khou Xiong, advisor, at (920) 424-3081 or email@example.com.

 The Sisterhood is dedicated to empowering young women of color at the University to improve their personal and professional growth and development by helping them with self-esteem, self-determination, motivation and confidence-building.
 The organization focuses on the educational advancement of students and encourages leadership development and understanding of interpersonal relationships.
 For more information, contact Irma Burgos, advisor, at (920) 424-3081 or firstname.lastname@example.org.